GPT-5.2 ProBatch 2

 You can see him enforcing it in multiple domains:

 • Proper vs improper simulation.
 This is the same split, made explicit.
 An “improper simulation” reproduces behavior in the simulator’s language (sin/cos hacks).
-A proper one is written in the object’s “machine language”: lists of neurons and connections.
+A proper one is written in the object’s “”: lists of neurons and connections.
 That is program/interpreter again: an explanation must be in the generative language of the system.

 • Construction principle.
-His virus-icosahedron riff is the same: the genome doesn’t contain an explicit Euclidean equation; it contains local interaction rules (patches, angles) that the cell’s physics “interprets” as self-assembly.
+His virus-icosahedron riff is the same: the genome doesn’t contain an explicit Euclidean equation; it contains local interaction rules (patches, angles) that the cell’s physics “interprets” as .
 Again: the program is written for an interpreter (chemistry, folding, geometry).

 This is a symmetry because it keeps showing up as a clean separation of roles: